 Decide what materials you’ll collect and what reuse or recycling options you’ll feature, then invite partner organizations to participate.
 Check out Resourceful PDX for reuse organizations near you or request a list of common partner organizations from the District Coalition.

-If you’re collecting waste, you must reserve drop boxes (large dumpsters) from one of eight approved garbage and recycling companies.
+If you’re collecting waste, you must reserve drop boxes (large dumpsters) from one of six approved garbage and recycling companies.
 A limited number of drop boxes are available.
 The cost is $500 per drop box, no matter how full it is.
 Pre-approval from the District Coalition is required.

 Volunteer assistance is available from Master Recyclers.
 Reach out at least one month prior to your event.